 Managing our waste

-Our waste management approach has evolved over the last four years.
-During this period, we have improved the identification and accounting of our various waste types including cyclic wastes.
+Our waste management approach has evolved over the last five years as we have improved the identification and accounting of our waste types, including cyclic wastes.
 As a result, in FY2017 we introduced a new KPI for the percentage of waste repurposed, whether recycled, reused or recovered.
 This will drive further best practices in waste management throughout our manufacturing sites.